 According to the Philippine Constitution, the following are exempted from taxes:

-- Charitable institutions, churches, convents, mosques, non-profit cemeteries, lands and buildings and improvements – actually, directly, and exclusively used for religious, charitable and educational purposes (according to Article VI, Section 28)
+- Charitable institutions, churches, convents, mosques, non-profit cemeteries, lands and buildings, and improvements – actually, directly, and exclusively used for religious, charitable, and educational purposes (according to Article VI, Section 28)

-Income Tax Exemptions in the Philippines
+Income Tax Exemptions in the Philippines in 2023

 - Non-profit civic league or organization

-- Non-profit business league, chamber of commerce or board of trade
+- Non-profit business league, chamber of commerce, or board of trade

 - Cemetery company-owned and operated exclusively for the benefit of its members